5thWall/mustache-render/README.md

 Type: `String`
 Default value: `""`

-A folder path where partials can be found.
+Path to the directory in which partials can be found.
+Partials are looked up by name in this directory.

 #### options.extension
 Type: `String`
 Default value: `".mustache"`

-The extension used by partials.
+`mustache-render` will use this extension when looking up partials.

 #### options.prefix
 Type: `String`
 Default value: `""`

-A common prefix for all partials.
+`mustache-render` will use this as a common prefix when looking up partials.
 So given the prefix: `part_` for a partial named `hello` it will search for a file named `part_hello.mustache`.

 #### options.clear_cache
 Type: `Boolean`
 Default value: `false`

-Clears the mustache cache before running the task.
-Usefull if `options.extension`, `options.directory`, or `options.prefix` have been changed between tasks.
+Clears the mustache cache before running the target.
+Mustache will cache partials by name when running multiple tasks, so this option is usefull if `options.extension`, `options.directory`, or `options.prefix` have been changed between tasks.

 ### Usage Examples